Amended 3 May 1974; 18 March 1993; article 12 amended 1 June 1995; articles 6 (1), 7 (4), 8 (3) and 9 (3) amended 1 January 2000; 18 November 2022

 (h) respecting the conduct of championship and other regattas, including the classification of regattas and the eligibility of members for major racing events;

-(I) respecting the acceptance of deeds of gift of trophies;
+(i) respecting the acceptance of deeds of gift of trophies; and

-17. Amendments to this Constitution shall be approved by each of:
+Amendments to this Constitution shall require two-thirds majority approval by each of:

-(c) at least two thirds of the membership replying in writing to the International Office of the Class in response to a postal ballot published by the International Office.
-Only those postal votes returned to the International Office within 6 months from the date of publication of the proposed change shall be valid.
+(b) the membership replying to a ballot published from the Head Office of the Association.
+Only those votes received within three months from the date of publication of the proposed change shall be valid.